ncsa/Nightingale_real/docs/source/software/python.rst

 ============
 Python is an interpreted, high-level, general-purpose programming language.
 Python and Python packages are available via the `Python Package Index (PyPI) <https://pypi.org/>`_ , which hosts thousands of third-party modules for Python.
 Both Python’s standard library and the community-contributed modules allow for endless possibilities.
 Anaconda also provides a Python environment with python packages.

+Anaconda is a free, open-source distribution of the Python and R programming languages.
+Anaconda (ver 2022.05) and Miniconda (ver 2022.05) are installed on Nightingale.
+One of the main differences between Anaconda and Minconda is the number of packages: Anaconda by default installs with over 150 data science packages, whereas Miniconda by default installs a subset of the packages installed by default with Anaconda.
+Anaconda includes Conda, which is a package manager and environment management system.
+It is a popular package manager for Python and R.

 Versions
 ========
 The table below lists the versions of Python installed on the Nightingale.